tinode/chat/docker/README.md

 # Using Docker to run Tinode

 1. [Install Docker](https://docs.docker.com/install/) 1.8 or above.
-The provided dockerfiles are dependent on [Docker networking](https://docs.docker.com/network/) which may may not work with the older Docker.
+The provided dockerfiles are dependent on [Docker networking](https://docs.docker.com/network/) which may not work with the older Docker.

+2. `cd` to the docker directory.
+The following instructions assume that your current directory is `tinode_root_directory/docker`, where `tinode_root_directory` is the directory where you cloned the https://github.com/tinode/chat depository.

-2. Create a bridge network.
+3. Create a bridge network.
 It's used to connect application containers with the database container.
 	```
 	$ docker network create tinode-net
 	```

-3. Select which database backend you want to use: RethinkDB (default) or MySQL (experimental).
+4. Decide which database backend you want to use: RethinkDB (default) or MySQL (experimental).
 Run the selected database container, attaching it to `tinode-net` network:

 	1. **RethinkDB**: If you've decided to use RethinkDB backend, run the official RethinkDB Docker container:
 	```